 You can view the Longhorn dam from this spot and run right over it.
 There’s a pretty short railing on the water side so I find this bridge a little scary, but it’s not too bad.
 There seems to be more cyclists in this area than other parts of the Trail.
 Once you get over the dam, this immediate area is relatively flat and has a gravel trail.
 This section of the trail connects right over to Longhorn Shores at Town Lake Metro Park (60 South Pleasant Valley Road), where you can also find a small parking lot and can continue for miles along the Trail.

 International Shores at Town Lake Metro Park (1800 South Lakeshore Boulevard) is a convenient spot to access the Trail and especially the new Boardwalk.
 The Boardwalk, which just opened last weekend, connects the East and West sides of the trail and is a lovely addition.
 It’s a nice wide pathway that’s quite scenic.
 It is completely sun-exposed unlike other portions of the Trail, so you’ll want to make sure your sun protection is in place.
 It’s definitely gotten pretty hot out there, so visiting in the early morning might be best this time of year.
 The address mentioned above allows you to easily street park for free and there is a nice new restroom and water fountains at this spot.
 Plenty of folks were out today checking out the new digs, but there was still ample room to run comfortably.
+Lakeshore at Town Lake Metro Park (2200 S Lakeshore Boulevard) is listed as a separate park but is all part of this same general area.
 Between these three access points, I did 2.1 miles of my run on the Trail today.

 Heritage Oaks Neighborhood Park (2100 Parker Lane) is most open space with some very large shade trees.
 There are no facilities like restrooms or water fountains here.
 It’s not an ideal spot for distance running, but one could run along quiet Parker Lane and into an L-shape along the sidewalk at the front of the park or along the very short mulch trail.
 I did this four times to get just one mile in here.
 It might be a good spot for those practicing barefoot running, and the whole park is on a hill so it could also be good for a little elevation training.
 You can easily park in the street next to the park.